 Can’t the makers of these OTC medicines realize that those DAMNABLE lids are almost impossible to open when you have a) arthritis or pain in your hands, b) a migraine, or c) all of the above?
 I would really like to talk to the idiot that designed these lids!!
 Actually I would like to throw a box of lids…at his/her head!
 YES!
 A new Olympic sport – throw boxes full of stupid items at their makers!

 I finally get the damn lid off and pour two, make that three pills, in my hand.
 I pour one, make that two pills, back into the bottle.
-I pour out one pill and got it right this time.
+Grimacing, I try again and am able to pour out one pill this time, finally – got it right.
 I swallow the two pills with some water and my stomach doesn’t like it.
 I want to throw up again…but I can’t…I have to keep the pills down or things will get much worse.

 I swallow my welling saliva and don’t move at all for a few minutes.
 I start to get hot flashes and can tell this migraine is going to be oh-so-not-a-fun-one.
 Stupid arthritis in my neck!
 I have to get an ice pack for my neck.
 My mantra becomes ice pack…ice pack…ice pack.
 So I stand up again and dizzily walk to the kitchen, using walls, chairs, doorknobs for balance, and get my favorite ice pack from the freezer.